 If an employee transfers from one unit or department to another unit or department, the permit stays with the allocating unit or department.
 If the employee’s new department does not have an allocation, then the individual will be referred to the Department of Transportation and Parking’s Registration Division for resolution.

 Student Parking Permit Allocations

 Student parking permits are distributed primarily through a lottery system in accordance with procedures posted on the T&P website.
 A supplemental set of student parking permits are made available for hardship cases.
 Student Government representatives are responsible for assigning the available set of student hardship permits to students in accordance with the procedures of the Student Government hardship parking committee.

 Student Parking Permit Eligibility

 The following student parking permit eligibility restrictions apply:

 - No first-year undergraduate student is eligible for a permit during the academic year unless authorized through the student hardship process; and

-- No parking permit shall be issued to any student for any Vehicle that is required to be registered pursuant to Chapter 20 of the North Carolina General Statutes, or the corresponding statute of a state other than North Carolina, until the student requesting the permit provides the name of the insurer, the policy number under which the student has financial responsibility, and the student certifies that the Vehicle is insured at the levels set in G.S.
-20-279.1(11) or higher.
+- No parking permit shall be issued to any student for any Vehicle that is required to be registered pursuant to Chapter 20 of the General Statutes, or the corresponding statute of a state other than North Carolina, until the student requesting the permit provides the name of the insurer, the policy number under which the student has financial responsibility, and the student certifies that the Vehicle is at least insured at the levels set forth in G.S.
+20-279.1(11).

 Retired Faculty/Staff Permits

 An allocation of a maximum of 350 permits designated as RFS/ALG will be available to retired faculty and staff applying for parking on Campus.
 The RFS/ALG permits are valid in permit zoned lots excluding the Cardinal Deck after 12:00 p.m.
 Retired faculty and staff interested in applying for a RFS/ALG permit must submit their request through their department coordinator.
 RFS/ALG permits will be distributed to departments requesting them based on the same formula that is utilized to distribute the primary parking allocations.
 The RFS/ALG permit fee will be as listed in the fee chart.